wolterhv/matrix-eno-bot/README.md

 copy this file to `config.yaml`, then edit it according to their needs.
 Be sure never to check the edited `config.yaml` into source control since it'll likely contain sensitive details like passwords!

+### `commands.yaml.example`

+The sample command dictionary file.
+People running your bot should be advised to copy this file to a known location, referencing it in the `config.yaml` file and editting it according to their needs.